okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 Head to Route 53, select `Register a Domain` and go through the process of adding the domain to the cart and continue.

-Follow the process to go through with details for the SOA record etc.
+Follow the process to go through with details for the SOA record and confirm the purchase.

 ## Definitions